FiatFiorino/cryptoFundDistribution/README.md

 I did not enable optimization and left the number of runs at the default of 200.

 The smart contract compiles with no errors.

+Once compiled it needs to be pushed to the TestNet.

+This is completed using the "Deploy and Run Transactions" tab within the ReMix IDE